If you need support (safety first)

 Across cultures, conversion practices share one goal – to make people someone they are not.

-These efforts cause harm precisely because they begin from the premise that people who are SOGIESC-divergent are unacceptable as they are.
+These efforts cause harm precisely because they begin from the premise that people who are SOGIESC-diverse are unacceptable as they are.

 About This Project